strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 ---

 Kubernetes operators create, update, and delete resources to reflect the desired state defined by users.
-When a particular resource is managed by a single operator (or a single user), conflicts during updates are relatively rare.
+When a particular resource is managed by a single operator or a single user, update conflicts are relatively rare.
 However, problems arise when multiple actors - such as different operators or automation tools - modify the same resource.

 With client-side apply, even changes to different fields can unintentionally overwrite each other.